-Experiments begin December 1931 (not all are dated) when Woods was still an undergraduate of Cambridge.
+Experiments begin December 1931 (not all are dated) when Woods was still an undergraduate at Cambridge.
 The last dated experiments are on indole (May 1934) and tryptophane (June 1934) when he had begun graduate work with M. Stephenson.
-1926 n.d.

-Envelope of notes on indole.
+B.5 Envelope of notes on indole.